-Cigarettes, cigars, and pipes emit smoke that is very dangerous, especially to children.
+Cigarettes, cigars, and pipes emit smoke that is dangerous, especially to children.

-Asthma, earaches, bronchitis, pneumonia, and upper respiratory tract infections are more common in children exposed to tobacco smoke.
-Exposure to tobacco smoke also increases the risk of sudden infant death syndrome (SIDS), regardless of the number of cigarettes smoked in the child’s presence.
-Children are more vulnerable than adults because their organs are still developing.
+Asthma, otitis, bronchitis and pneumonia are more common in children exposed to tobacco smoke.
+Exposure to tobacco smoke also increases the risk of sudden infant death syndrome (SIDS).
+Children are more sensitive to tobacco smoke than adults because their organs are still developing.

-Smoking in the home poses a threat to the health of your loved ones.
-The dangerous products in smoke spread throughout the air and stay there for months, even if you open the windows, turn on the range hood, or smoke in a designated room.
-Even a high power ventilation system like the ones you sometimes see in public places cannot eliminate all cigarette smoke!
+Smoking in the home poses a threat to the health of everyone who lives there.
+The dangerous products in smoke spread throughout the air, settle on the ground and on objects, and stay there for months.
+Opening the windows, turning on the range hood, or smoking in a designated room are not effective solutions.
+Even a high power ventilation system like the ones you sometimes see in public places cannot eliminate all cigarette smoke.

 That is why you should not smoke in the home, even when your children are not there.
 For your child’s health, do not smoke in your home or car.